w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 Are words real?

-Perhaps they are, you respond.
+Perhaps they are, you might respond.
 Take fiction.
 One can hold it in one's hand.
 Look: here's a *Chronicles of Narnia*.
 C.S.
 Lewis was real, and so are his words, and so are his books.
 I own a few of them.

 But what of the ideas?
 The characters?
 The worlds?
 Are they real?